eficode-academy/istio-katas/blue-green-deployment-w-labels.md

 ```

 If we observe the result in Kiali, we see that all our traffic is now routed to
-`name-v1` because the `query-loop.sh` command we are using us not adding an
+`name-v1` because the `query-loop.sh` command we are using is not adding an
 `x-test` header.
 We also see, that Kiali indicates that routing is being
 affected by a `VirtualService`: